influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## How should I configure my hardware?

-When running InfluxDB in a production environment the `wal` directory and the `data` directory should be on separate storage devices.
-This optimization significantly reduces disk contention when the system is under heavy write load.
-This is an important consideration if the write load is highly variable.
-If the write load does not vary by more than 15% the optimization is probably unneeded.
+When running InfluxDB in a production environment, store the `wal` directory and the `data` directory on separate storage devices.
+This optimization significantly reduces disk contention under heavy write load──an important consideration if the write load is highly variable.
+If the write load does not vary by more than 15%, the optimization is probably not necessary.